aws-amplify/docs/docs/lib/auth/fragments/js/social.md

 **React Native - Redirect URIs**

-For React Native applications, You need to define a custom URL scheme for your application before testing locally or publishing to the app store.
+For React Native applications, you need to define a custom URL scheme for your application before testing locally or publishing to the app store.
 This is different for Expo or vanilla React Native.
-Follow the steps below for React Native iOS & Android or [Expo Linking docs](https://docs.expo.io/versions/latest/workflow/linking/) for more information.
+For Expo, follow the steps in [Expo Linking Guide](https://docs.expo.io/guides/linking/).
+For vanilla React Native, follow the steps in [React Native Linking Guide](https://reactnative.dev/docs/linking).
 After completing those steps, assuming you are using `myapp` as the name of your URL Scheme (or whatever friendly name you have chosen), you will use these URLs as *Sign in Redirect URI(s)* and/or *Sign out redirect URI(s)* inputs.
 Your URIs could look like any of these:

 - `myapp://`
 - `exp://127.0.0.1:19000/--/` (Local development if your app is running [in the Expo client](https://docs.expo.io/versions/latest/workflow/linking/#linking-to-your-app)).